With Trump silent, reprisals for hacks may fall to Biden

 Democratic Sens.
 Dick Durbin and Richard Blumenthal, who were briefed Tuesday on the hacking campaign in a classified Armed Services Committee session, were unequivocal in blaming Russia.

 There are other signs within the administration of a clear-eyed recognition of the severity of the attack, which happened after elite cyber spies injected malicious code into the software of a company that provides network services.
-The civilian cybersecurity agency warned in an advisory Thursday that the hack posed a “grave risk" to government and private networks.
+For instance, the civilian cybersecurity agency warned in an advisory Thursday that the hack posed a “grave risk" to government and private networks.

+A response could start with a public declaration that Russia is believed responsible, already a widely shared assessment in the U.S. government and cybersecurity community.
+Such statements often aren’t immediate.

 Another possibility is a federal indictment, assuming investigators can accumulate enough evidence to implicate individual hackers.
 Such cases are labor-intensive and often take years, and though they may carry slim chances of courtroom prosecution, the Justice Department regards them as having powerful deterrent effects.

 Sanctions, a time-honored punishment, can have even more bite and will almost certainly be weighed by Biden.
-President Barack Obama expelled Russian diplomats over the 2016 election interference, and the Trump administration and Western allies took similar action against Moscow for its alleged poisoning of an ex-intelligence officer in Britain.
+President Barack Obama sanctioned Russian intelligence services after the 2016 election interference and expelled Russian diplomats.
+The Trump administration and Western allies similarly expelled diplomats over Moscow's alleged poisoning of an ex-intelligence officer in Britain.

 Exposing Kremlin corruption, including how Russian President Vladimir Putin accrues and hides his wealth, may amount to even more formidable retaliation.

-“This isn't just a tit-for-tat or hacking back into their systems,” said Mendelson, the former ambassador.
+“This isn't just a tit-for-tat or hacking back into their systems,” Mendelson said.
 “It's, ‘We’re going to go for what you really care about, and what you really care about is the funds that are stashed, and revealing the larger network and how it’s connected to the Kremlin.’”

 The U.S. can also retaliate in cyberspace, a path made easier by a Trump administration authorization that has already resulted in some operations.